kosni68/EPD_Clock_WebConfig/README.md

 - `POST /api/mqtt/test` triggers a test publish with dummy values.

 ## Power Behavior
-- If woken by timer: connect Wi-Fi briefly, sync NTP, read sensors, update display, publish MQTT (if enabled), then deep sleep for `deepsleep_interval_s`.
+- If woken by timer: connect Wi-Fi briefly, sync NTP, read sensors, update display, publish MQTT (if enabled), then deep sleep for a minute-aligned interval (`deepsleep_interval_min`, at least 1 min, default 5 min).
 - In interactive mode (after fresh boot): serves web UI until `interactive_timeout_min` elapses; if not in AP mode, disconnects Wi-Fi and sleeps.

 ## Defaults (set in `ConfigManager::applyDefaultsIfNeeded`)